sindresorhus/md5-hex/readme.md

 *Please don't use MD5 hashes for anything sensitive!*

-Works in the browser too, when used with browserify/webpack.
+Works in the browser too, when used with a bundler like Webpack, Rollup, Browserify.

 Checkout [`hasha`](https://github.com/sindresorhus/hasha) if you need something more flexible.